Flushing Remonstrance: Events

-The Flushing Remonstrance was signed on December 27, 1657, by a group of Dutch citizens who were affronted by persecution of Quakers and the religious policies of Stuyvesant.
+The Flushing Remonstrance was signed at the home of Edward Hart, the town clerk, on December 27, 1657, by a group of Dutch citizens who were affronted by persecution of Quakers and the religious policies of Stuyvesant.
 None of them were Quakers.
+The site of the signing is presently occupied by the former State Armory, now a police facility, on the south side of Northern Boulevard between Linden Place and Union Street.
 The Remonstrance ends with: